Data Science Practicum Pathway: DSBA 6390

 Phase 2: Practicum Implementation Phase

-Once enrolled, students will begin structured project execution with ongoing guidance from the instructor:
+Once enrolled and approved to continue in the practicum, students begin structured project execution with ongoing guidance from the instructor and direction from the sponsor:

 • Progress Reports: Submit periodic project updates and reflect on milestones achieved, challenges faced, and next steps.

-• Instructor Mentorship: Receive technical and strategic guidance during regular check-ins to ensure steady progress and professional-quality outcomes.
+• Instructor Mentorship: Receive technical and strategic guidance during regular check-ins to ensure steady progress, sponsor-ready and professional-quality outcomes.

 Phase 3: Final Deliverables & Presentation Phase